-Otherwise, the AP then shall choose a random nonce, and random, ephemeral private key, and then use the agreed-upon group's scalar-op (see 11.3.4.1 (General)) with its private key to generate its ephemeral public key.
-The AP then constructs an Authentication frame (see 8.3.3.11 (Authentication frame format)) with the Authentication algorithm number set to <ANA-1>, the Authentication transaction sequence number set to two (2), and the FILS authentication type to indicate FILS public key authentication (2).
-The random nonce shall be encoded in the FILS nonce field (see 8.4.1.59 (FILS Nonce field)), the finite cyclic group shall be encoded in the Finite Cyclic Group field (see 8.4.1.42 (Finite Cyclic Group field)), and the AP's public key shall be encoded in the Element field (see 8.4.1.40 (Element field)) according to the element to octet-string conversion in 11.3.7.2.4 (Element to octet string conversion).
+Next, the AP then shall generate a random nonce, generate a random, ephemeral private key, and then use the agreed-upon group's scalar-op (see 11.3.4.1 (General)) with its private key to generate its ephemeral public key.
+The AP then constructs an Authentication frame (see 8.3.3.11 (Authentication frame format)) as follows:

+The Authentication algorithm number set to <ANA-1>, and the Authentication transaction sequence number set to two (2)

+The FILS authentication type to indicate FILS public key authentication (2)

+The random nonce shall be encoded in the FILS nonce field (see 8.4.1.59 (FILS Nonce field))

+The finite cyclic group shall be encoded in the Finite Cyclic Group field (see 8.4.1.42 (Finite Cyclic Group field))

+The AP's public key shall be encoded in the Element field (see 8.4.1.40 (Element field)) according to the element to octet-string conversion in 11.3.7.2.4 (Element to octet string conversion).

-The AP shall transmit the Authentication frame to the STA.
-The AP may choose to derive the Diffie-Hellman shared secret, ss, at this point or it may choose to delay those computations until Key Confirmation (see 11.11.2.4 (Key confirmation with FILS authentication)).
-Either way, it shall compute the Diffie-Hellman shared secret, ss, based on the STA's ephemeral public key and its own private key with the chosen group's scalar-op to derive ss, and the AP shall then perform Key Derivation (see 11.11.2.3 (Key derivation with FILS authentication)).
-These computations shall be performed prior to Key Confirmation (see 11.11.2.4 (Key confirmation with FILS authentication)).
+The AP shall then transmit the Authentication frame to the STA.
+The AP shall then compute the Diffie-Hellman shared secret, ss, based on the STA's ephemeral public key and its own private key with the chosen group's scalar-op, and the AP shall then perform Key Derivation (see 11.11.2.3 (Key derivation with FILS authentication)).

-Upon receipt, the STA processes the AP's Authentication frame.
-First it verifies that the finite cyclic group in the AP's response is equal to the group selected by the STA.
+Upon receipt, the STA processes the AP's Authentication frame as follows:

+It verifies that the finite cyclic group in the AP's response is equal to the group selected by the STA.
 If these differ, the STA shall terminate the authentication exchange.

-Otherwise, the STA shall verify the validity of the AP's public key.
+The STA shall verify the validity of the AP's public key.

-First, the public key shall be converted from an octet string to an element according to the conversion in 11.3.7.2.5 (Octet string to element conversion).
-Then the public key, as a group element, shall be verified in a group-specific fashion according to 5.6.2.3 of NIST SP 800-56a-2013.
+he public key shall be converted from an octet string to an element according to the conversion in 11.3.7.2.5 (Octet string to element conversion)

+The public key, as a group element, shall be verified in a group-specific fashion according to 5.6.2.3 of NIST SP 800-56a-2013.
 If public key validation fails the STA shall terminate the authentication exchange.

+3. The STA shall extract the AP’s nonce and verified public key from the Authentication frame.

-Otherwise, it shall compute the Diffie-Hellman shared secret, ss, based on the AP's ephemeral public key and its own private key with the chosen group's scalar-op to derive ss.
+Next, the STA shall compute the Diffie-Hellman shared secret, ss, based on the AP's ephemeral public key and its own private key with the chosen group's scalar-op to derive ss.
 The STA then performs Key Derivation (see 11.11.2.3 (Key derivation with FILS authentication)) and begins Key Confirmation (see 11.11.2.4 (Key confirmation with FILS authentication)).

 Instrut the editor to modify section 11.11.2.3.1 as indicated: